ORNL/VERTEX-CFD/docs/theory.md

 ## Discretized equations

 VERTEX-CFD employs a finite element discretization method and high-order implicit temporal integrators to integrate partial differential equations (PDEs).
-Numerical stability of the solution is ensured by the use of L-stable implicit temporal integrator and the use of appropriate mesh density.
+Numerical stability of the solution is ensured by using an L-stable implicit temporal integrator and the appropriate mesh density.

-A continuous Galerkin finite element method from the Trilinos package, Panzer \cite{panzer-website}, is employed to discretize the equations presented in Eq. \ref{eq:pdes}.
+A continuous Galerkin finite element method from the Trilinos package, Panzer \cite{panzer-website}, is employed to discretize the equations presented as Eq. \ref{eq:pdes}.
 Considering a finite dimensional subspace $$V^p_h$$, an approximate solution $$U_h$$ of $$U$$ can be expressed as

 $$
 \begin{equation}